artembakhanov/artembakhanov/README.md

 ### Hi there 👋
+My name is Artem Bakhanov and currently I am Innopolis University student. <br>
+🌱 I am currently learning somethings interesting and working on a secret project. <br>

+How you can reach me: text me on Telegram! @artembakhanov <br><br>
 <!--
 **artembakhanov/artembakhanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.